ganesh47/styla/README.txt

 Styla - a Prolog in Scala,

-The name STYLA stands tentatively for "Scala Terms Yield Logic Agents" but hints toward the fact that style (seen as "elegance" of implementation) has been a major design principle behind it.
+*Now transformed to an SBT project and ported to scala-2.12 with akka actors and remoting The name STYLA stands tentatively for "Scala Terms Yield Logic Agents" but hints toward the fact that style (seen as "elegance" of implementation) has been a major design principle behind it.